TEHIK-EE/ig-ee-medication-scheme/input/pagecontent/index.md

 ># NB!
 >
 >**This is a development build and should be considered as “work in progress”.
 The content changes on a daily basis.
 This is not an official product release yet.**
+>

-**Juhendit täiendatakse igapäevaselt.
-Kõik liidestumiseks vajalik materjal pole veel juhendisse lisatud, tegemist on MUSTANDIGA**
+>**Juhendit täiendatakse igapäevaselt.
+Kõik liidestumiseks vajalik materjal pole veel juhendisse lisatud, tegu on MUSTANDIGA!**
 >